ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] dockerize the entirement runtime env to docker based on Ubuntu 22.04, handle [[#Fix Plan for Zybuluo]] below and unify them in a single doc somewhere.
-- [ ] Move productproject from bitbucket to github
+- [ ] git clone again productproject from github in production.
 - [ ] Check help doc link, Mermaid link is invalid for example
 - [ ] Feature enhancement to detect bad note realtime and block too many registered users from the same ip to post too many notes
 - [ ] clear up password auto-fill when publishing note